 Both Snowflake and your data source (Azure/S3) allow stage references via paths.
-It is a good practice to stage regular data sets by partitioning them into logical paths.
+While performing Snowflake ETL, it is a good practice to stage regular data sets by partitioning them into logical paths.
 This could include details such as source identifiers or geographical location, etc., along with the date when the data was written.

 This exercise will provide you the flexibility to copy files by path using a single command.
 This will allow you to to take advantage of Snowflake’s parallel operations by letting you execute concurrent COPY statements that match a subset of files.

 Data is loaded into Snowflake using the COPY INTO <table> command.
-Understanding the levers of this command can go a long way in helping you optimize load in your data warehouse environment.
+Understanding the levers of this command can go a long way in helping you optimize the Snowflake ETL process.

 In order to execute the COPY command data from staged files to an existing table.
 The possible staging locations are as follows: